godotengine/godot-docs/classes/class_dictionary.rst

 void **make_read_only** **(** **)**

-Makes the dictionary read-only, i.e. disabled modifying of the dictionary's contents.
-Does not apply to nested content, e.g. content of nested dicitonaries.
+Makes the dictionary read-only, i.e. disables modification of the dictionary's contents.
+Does not apply to nested content, e.g. content of nested dictionaries.

 .. rst-class:: classref-item-separator